|Version:||April 23, 2019|

 /sdcard, despite having write permissions there).

 A reminder: even if you use internal storage for on-phone content, you'll also need to setup a USB drive to propagate changes between your PC and phone (or save on-phone changes in general).
-That removable drive will still require FAT32 formatting for Mac OS interoperability and content nesting to support updates as described earlier, and can be used to initially populate your internal storage with content.
+That removable drive will still require FAT32 formatting for interoperability and content nesting for updates as described earlier (here and here), and can be used to initially populate your internal storage with content.
 Your on-phone content, though, is substantially easier to setup and use.

 Tips on formatting your drives:

 As noted, you'll generally need to reformat your

 removable drives unless they already use FAT32, and this isn't a trivial task if you're